Sanjay Kalra: Epidemiology

-Kalra has been the lead senior author for several epidemiological studies in the field of obesity.
-In addition to using national datasets he has been one of the regional lead investigators for his state in the ICMR (Indian Council of Medical Research) funded –INDIAB Study.
-Several papers from this cohort have been published including the national prevalence of obesity published in Lancet last year and several other papers from this cohort.
-In addition, he has also been involved in studying the prevalence of obesity related comorbidities including but not limited to steatotic liver disease.
-In a recently published paper from the Comprehensive National Nutrition Survey, he is the senior author of this largest series on the prevalence of childhood obesity from India.
-From another large cohort of elderly people called the Longitudinal Aging Study of India, Kalra has been the lead author to publish the first national statistics on the prevalence of sarcopenia and sarcopenic obesity in India.
+Kalra has been the lead or senior author of several epidemiological studies in the field of obesity.
+In addition to using national datasets, he has served as a regional lead investigator for Haryana in the ICMR-funded INDIAB Study.
+Multiple papers from this cohort have been published, including national obesity prevalence data in The Lancet and several other studies.

+He has also contributed to studies assessing the prevalence of obesity-related comorbidities, including steatotic liver disease.
+Kalra is the senior author of a major analysis from the Comprehensive National Nutrition Survey, reporting the prevalence of childhood obesity in India.

+From the Longitudinal Ageing Study in India, he has also led work reporting the first national estimates of sarcopenia and sarcopenic obesity in older adults.